pulumi/docs/content/blog/insights-cloud-account-discovery/index.md

 ### Account Creation

 From this page you can create new Accounts to provide the configuration and credentials needed for Insights to regularly scan and manage your infrastructure.
-Once you create a new top level Account, Insights will automatically create child accounts for each region you specified to enable you to control the discovery behavior for each region separately.
+Once you create a new top level Account, Insights will automatically create child accounts, based on the underlying platform model, for each group you enabled.
+These child accounts enable you to control the discovery behavior for each group separately.
+For example, AWS enables you to divide you infrastructure into regions and Insights will create separate child accounts for each region you specify.

 {{% notes type="info" %}}
 Account Discovery leverages Pulumi ESC to enter and manage the credentials needed for the Discovery process to find and read all of the infrastructure resources.
-By using ESC to manage the credentials, it enables Insights to leverage the enterprise best practices for creating and managing applicaiton secrets that Pulumi ESC provides.
+By relying on ESC, Insights aligns with enterprise best practices for creating and handling application secrets.
 {{% /notes %}}

 {{< video title="Create Account" src="create-account.mp4" autoplay="true" loop="true" >}}